If I lose my phone, do I have to pay for unauthorized use of the phone?

 You should immediately notify your service provider if your phone is lost or stolen, so they can block it and stop anyone else using it.

-When a cellphone is reported as lost or stolen to a Canadian service provider, the phone’s identification number (IMEI number) is added to a shared national blacklist.
-Any device listed on the blacklist is blocked, and service providers do not allow it to be used on their networks.
+When a cellphone is reported to a Canadian service provider as lost or stolen, the phone’s IMEI number is added to a shared national blacklist.
+Any device listed on the blacklist is blocked, and service providers don’t allow it to be used on their networks.

 If your phone was stolen, ask your service provider for the phone's IMEI number.
 You’ll need to give this number to the police.